dustin-archive/hyperapp-starterkit/README.md

 #### Google Analytics

 Adding Google Analytics to this router is easy peasy.

-Add the Google Analytics library in your HTML and create the connection using your Google Analytics ID.
++ Add the Google Analytics library in your HTML.
++ Create the connection using your Google Analytics ID.
-Create a function using the library that sends the current path to Google Analytics and pass it to the router's `init` function.
++ Create a function using the library that sends the current path to Google Analytics.
++ Pass your function to the router's `init` function.

 ```html
 <script src='https://www.google-analytics.com/analytics.js'></script>